JulienLebranchu/data.ob7.ird.fr/readme.md

 ## Deployment
 - Take WAR file made from the steps described here.
 - Deploy in **WebApps** folder of an installed Tomcat instance - Stop and Start Tomcat.
-(Memory of 2GB needed - Java 8 and Tomcat 8 recommended by devs (9 works too though).
+(Memory of 2GB needed - Java 8 and Tomcat 8 recommended by OSGeo (9 works too though).
 - Log-in to the GeoNetwork instance (initially default as `Admin/Admin`): `/geonetwork/srv/eng/catalog.signin`
 - Under Admin Console:
 	- Change the password: `/geonetwork/srv/eng/admin.console#/organization`